zack242/Devops-fall2021/README.md

 ### 1. Create a web application

-- We used as support the lab 4 of DevOps, Where the front end will show us a Hello world page.
+- We used as support the lab 4 of DevOps, where the front end will show us a Hello world page.

 ### 2. Apply CI/CD pipeline